hoyint/hoyint.github.io/docs/_posts/2022-10-4-installing-nginx-proxy-manager.md

 # Introduction

-[Nginx Proxy Manager](https://nginxproxymanager.com) is a project comes as a pre-built docker image that enables you to easily forward to your websites running at home or otherwise, including free SSL, without having to know too much about Nginx or Letsencrypt.
+[Nginx Proxy Manager](https://nginxproxymanager.com) is a reverse proxy manager as a pre-built docker image.
+It allows us to proxy web servers for external, with the added benefit of security using free SSL certificates from Letsencrypt.

 ## Prerequisites